neuronstar/neuronstar.github.io/content/projects/conditional-probability-estimation.md

 ### Rules

-- Everyone will and shall get their chance to lead the discussion.
+- Everyone shall get their chance to lead the discussion.
 - The first principle is to understand the content.
 Interrupt and ask any questions to make sure we all understand the content well.